 I am an Overseas Filipino Worker based here in Qatar who works as a school nurse in one of the prestigious academy.
-It was my first time, but I didn’t think that moving here was an easy transition, for me this country offers a more open and diverse culture where expats are very much welcome and loved.
+It was my first time, but I didn’t think that moving here was a smooth transition.
+For me, this country offers a more open and diverse culture where expats are very much welcome and loved.

 I considered this country as my second home because it feels like “almost” home.
-I don’t want you to think that I’m biased but I think if you’re just starting to choose which country you want to go, making this as one of your choices is also good.
-Let me give you some example that somehow can support my claim.
-For instance, when you look in almost any corner nor in every establishment, you can see fellow “kabayans” whom you can exchange warm smiles and say greetings to each other.
-If in terms of foods, there are a number of “legit” bakeries, Pinoy oriented restaurants (e.g. Max’s, Gerry’s Grill, etc.) and even coffee shops where you can hang out with your family and friends.
+I don’t want you to think that I’m biased, but I think if you’re starting to choose which country you want to go, making this as one of your choices is also right.
+Let me give you some examples that somehow can support my claim.
+For instance, when you look in almost any corner nor every establishment, you can see fellow “kabayans” whom you can exchange warm smiles and say greetings to each other.
+If in terms of foods, there are some “legit” bakeries, Pinoy oriented restaurants (e.g., Max’s, Gerry’s Grill, etc.) and even coffee shops where you can hang out with your family and friends.

-Now moving on, let’s discuss my career here which I never picture myself, to begin with.
+Now moving on, let’s discuss my career here, which I never picture myself, to begin with.
 At first glance, many would think that being a school nurse might be one of the easiest if you’re a nurse.
 For me, I’m afraid not.
-Let me give you a glimpse on how did I handle it and if there are any difficulties as I finished the academic year.
+Let me give you a glimpse of how did I handle it, and if there are any difficulties as I finished the academic year.

 Now let’s try to compare a number of things from working in a hospital to school:

-You are also bound to finish charting at the end of your shift; making sure you documented everything that you did on your patients, every signs and symptoms that you encountered, etc. In school, you have to log every student that comes into the clinic along with the (health) concern and the intervention that you gave; make monthly census; medical stocks inventory and etc. In addition, you are also bound to take the BMI and vision tests of each student, intermittent checking for head lice incidents (if there are any) and some other related kinds of stuff.
+You are also bound to finish charting at the end of your shift, making sure you documented everything that you did on your patients, every signs and symptom that you encountered, etc. In school, you have to log every student that comes into the clinic along with the (health) concern and the intervention that you gave; make monthly census; medical stocks inventory, etc. Besides, you are also bound to take the BMI and vision tests of each student, periodic checking for head lice incidents (if there are any), and some other related kinds of stuff.

 Most of us will agree that working in a hospital is far different from any areas of nursing.
 I couldn’t argue with such since I experienced it myself.
 Nonetheless, working as a school nurse can bring you a different perspective to acknowledge our profession.